GabrielSargent/website2/_pages/about.md

   - /about.html
 ---

 I am a junior at the University of Notre Dame studying mathematics.
-I am interested in a variety of topics in math, computer science, and statistics.
-I hope to pursue a PhD in one of these fields.
+I hope to pursue a PhD in Applied Math.

 You can find my CV here.